-After reviewing contractor proposals and opening bids in September 2018, the N.C.
-Department of Transportation awarded a design-build contract to Blythe Construction Inc., of Charlotte.
+After reviewing contractor proposals and opening bids in September 2018, NCDOT awarded a design-build contract to Blythe Construction Inc., of Charlotte.

-The design-build concept helps NCDOT complete projects faster by allowing the design, environmental permitting, right of way aquisition, utility relocation and construction to take place under one contract.
-That helps NCDOT lower cost inflation, lessen environmental impacts and, by completing a project faster, reduces construction driving delays for drivers.
+The design-build concept helps NCDOT complete projects faster by allowing the design, environmental permitting, right of way acquisition, utility relocation and construction to take place under one contract.
+This concept helps NCDOT lower cost inflation, lessen environmental impacts and, by completing a project faster, reduces construction delays for drivers.

 Environmental Document Approved

-The federal Categorical Exclusion document has been signed for the I-485 Express Lanes project.
-This document provides information on design alternatives considered for the project as well as potential impacts on social, economic and natural environmental resources, and satisfies the requirements of the National Environmental Policy Act.
+The federal Categorical Exclusion for the I-485 Express Lanes project was approved in August 2018.
+This document provides information on design alternatives considered for the project as well as potential impacts on social, economic and natural environmental resources, and satisfies the requirements of the National Environmental Policy Act (NEPA).